-This experiment helps kids observe and document changes in autumn leaves.
+Inspire exploration and discovery with this autumn leaves preschool science activity.
+This experiment helps kids observe and document changes in leaves during the fall season.

-There's lots of sensory experience going on in this activity as well, with heavy books, crunchy leaves, and brilliant fall colors!
+Science activities with natural materials offer textures, smells and colors for kids sensory experiences.
+There’s lots of sensory experience going on in this leaf science activity with heavy books, crunchy leaves, and brilliant fall colors!

 Set up the leaf experiment.

-Here's a printable chart you can use to do the daily observations.
+Here’s a free printable chart you can use to do the daily observations.

-You can also create a visual timeline by taking a picture each day and displaying the photos.
+You can also create a visual timeline by taking a picture each day and displaying the photos in the science center.

 Conduct the experiment.